ASTRO-ANIKET/Qiskit-Quantum-Fundamentals/README.md

 # Qiskit-Quantum-Fundamentals
+This repository contains implementations of fundamental quantum computing concepts and algorithms using Qiskit.
+The implementations are based on exercises and lecture material from the NPTEL course Introduction to Quantum Computing by IIT Madras

-The goal of this repository is to explore core ideas of quantum mechanics through hands-on programming experiments.
+The goal of this project is to explore core ideas of quantum mechanics through hands-on programming experiments.
 The repository demonstrates important principles such as quantum superposition, entanglement, quantum state visualization, and quantum communication protocols using practical circuit implementations.

+Current implementations include quantum superposition, Bell state generation, Bloch sphere visualization of arbitrary quantum states, quantum teleportation, and the Deutsch–Jozsa Algorithm for distinguishing constant and balanced Boolean functions.

+All programs are written in Python and can be executed on classical simulators as well as real quantum hardware through IBM Quantum services.

+This repository serves as a personal learning project and portfolio while exploring quantum algorithms and quantum programming.
+Future additions will include more advanced algorithms such as Grover's Algorithm and other foundational quantum computing techniques.

 Repository Structure:-